Argonowt/amazingmuseumsnews-fc83e/content/pages/blog/el-increible-cambio-de-la-pinturas-negras-de-goya:-han-sido-repintadas.md

 ![](https://cdn.zendalibros.com/wp-content/uploads/negative-chicks.jpg)

-*The famous painting Duelo a Garrotazos in its original version did not show men buried.*
+*The famous painting 'Duelo a Garrotazos' in its original version did not show men buried.*

 Thanks to these photographs, we can appreciate the differences between the original and current versions of the Black Paintings, which have been preserved in the Prado Museum since 1881.
 Some of these differences are: